$\infty$-Dold-Kan correspondence via representation theory: Main theorem and proof

-We can observe that, by definition, Similarly as in the previous step we will now conclude the proof defining maps between posets that turn out to be equivalences given by homotopical epimorphisms.
-As before we can construct the equivalence
+Similarly as in the previous step, the strategy of the proof consists in defining maps between posets that turn out to be equivalences given by homotopical epimorphisms.
+Analogously as before, let us construct the equivalence

 We now define the following new map